LilWinx/Sabres/README.md

 ## Usage
 The tool defaults to drugs that continue to provide effective antiviral suppression against circulating strains.
+You can provide it with either a specific file or a directory containing ivar/varscan (.tsv/.vcf) output files.

 Example usage

 ```
-python input.py --vcall varscan/ivar [Path to folder with TSV or VCF files]
+python input.py --vcall varscan/ivar --input [Path to folder with TSV or VCF files]
 ```

 FLAGS